 Sande Smith is a communicator who combines words and images to tell stories and convey messages that move hearts and minds.
 During the day she leads communications for The California Wellness Foundation, and has held leadership roles at the Women’s Foundation of California and the Global Fund for Women.
 As communications director at the Women’s Foundation of California, she designed and led strategic communications efforts and cultivated advocates to take online actions on behalf of low-income women and families.
 Prior to that, Sande worked at the Global Fund for Women where she developed award-winning publications and generated coverage on issues such as the role of philanthropy in making social change and the disproportionate effect of natural disasters on women.
 A long-time writer, a few years ago Sande started learning to draw.
 She is now an avid draw-er who brings art, drawing and visual thinking to everything that she does.

-Last year, she began developing a coaching practice and expects to be a certified coach by April 2020.
+Sande became certified as a professional coach, and began offering coaching in April 2020.
 Sande is past president of the San Francisco chapter of the Public Relations Society of America and holds a bachelor’s degree in Portuguese and Brazilian Studies from Brown University.

 Carlos Aguilar, Chief Content Director, California Changelawyers Foundation